otsosaarinen/otsosaarinen/README.md

 ## Hi 👋

 **About me**

-4th-year ICT Engineering student at Turku University of Applied Sciences, specializing in Health Technology.
+I'm a recently graduated ICT engineer from Turku UAS, passionate about technology and motivated to start my career in IT.

 ### Skills
 **Frontend**\